Jamie Dwyer: Club hockey

 Dwyer has played club hockey in Australia.
 In 1998, he played for the Easts club in the Brisbane-based competition.
 He currently plays in the top men's side at YMCC Coastal City Hockey Club in the Melville Toyota League.
 Since making his debut for the club in 2011, Jamie has played in 4 premierships.

 Professional hockey

-Dwyer plays professional hockey in Europe.
-In 2004, 2005 and 2006, he played professional hockey internationally in the Netherlands, where the hockey season lasts seven months.
+Dwyer also played professional hockey in Europe.
+In 2004, 2005 and 2006, he played professional hockey in the Netherlands, where the hockey season lasts seven months.
+In 2006, Jaime played for RC Polo Barcelona.
 In 2009, he played professional hockey in the Netherlands for Bloemendaal H.C.
-Ten thousand people would show up to games he played in for his Dutch team.
 In 2008, he played for Laren in the Netherlands.
 In 2011, he played club hockey for Mannheim in Germany.
-In 2012, he was playing for the Bloemendaal H.C. in the Netherlands.
-Dwyer now plays in India for the Punjab Warriors.
+In 2012, he played for the Bloemendaal H.C. in the Netherlands.
+Dwyer later played in India for the Punjab Warriors.

 State team

-Dwyer did play for the Queensland Blades in the Australian Hockey League, and wears shirt number 1.
-He was with the team in 1997 as an eighteen-year-old 1998 as a nineteen-year-old.
-In 2010, he played in the final game of the season for Queensland in the Australian Hockey League.
+Dwyer played for the Queensland Blades in the Australian Hockey League, and wore shirt number 1.